felixlopz/hubrise-test-task/content/apps/zelty/en/troubleshooting.md

   description: Troubleshooting Zelty connection with HubRise for your EPOS and other apps to work as a cohesive whole.
 Connect apps and synchronise your data.
 ---

-From time to time it may be necessary to troubleshoot certain issues with the connection between Zelty or HubRise.
-Should this need arise, the following information may be helpful.

 ## Verify the Connection to HubRise

 The first step when connection issues between Zelty and HubRise arise is to verify the connection.